-Tourists from EU/EFTA countries are entitled to receive medical treatment during visits to Switzerland (holidays, business trips).
+Tourists from EU-/EFTA-countries or United Kingdom (UK) are entitled to receive medical treatment during visits to Switzerland (holidays, business trips).
 Nationals of other countries must have sufficient insurance to cover the costs of treatment in Switzerland.

-Persons with statutory health insurance cover from an EU/EFTA country are entitled to receive treatment in the event of illness, non-occupational accident or maternity during visits to Switzerland (holidays or business trips).
+Persons with statutory health insurance cover from an EU-/EFTA-country or United Kingdom (UK) are entitled to receive treatment in the event of illness, non-occupational accident or maternity during visits to Switzerland (holidays or business trips).
 With the European Health Insurance Card (EHIC), they are entitled to receive medical care that is considered essential given the type of treatment and the expected length of their stay in Switzerland.
 This means that patients do not need to curtail their visit to Switzerland and return home for treatment.
 Persons who do not have their European Health Insurance Card with them can apply for a Provisional Replacement Certificate from their health insurer.

 For more information, see the links below to the Common Institution under the KVG.